 Ross offers sound healing on a one-to-one basis and via group sound baths (one-to-one sessions are $108) for one hour, but they can be done remotely over Skype for $95.
 Group sessions cost $50.
 Within these sessions, you lie down and get comfortable in a peaceful space and receive pure tones and frequencies from instruments like crystal bowls, gongs, tuning forks or the voice.
 It may sound a little woo woo, but having experienced it myself, I can vouch for its potency — you truly leave with a feeling of floating.
-The audible experience is akin to meditation and offers a Zen-inducing experience for those who struggle with a more traditional practice.
+The audible experience is akin to meditation and offers a zen-inducing experience for those who struggle with more traditional practice.
 “Many people struggle to meditate, and sound provides an incredible tool to help people effortlessly drift away into a blissful and meditative state.
 People often explain how it is the only time they feel they can truly let go,” Ross adds.

 Alongside healing sessions or sound baths, you can also reap the benefits at home.
-Ross recommends the Third Ear app, a catalogue of stress-busting sound baths that you can listen to from anywhere.
-“Set up a comfy space with a low light and a candle or incense and bathe in the sound,” Ross suggests.
+Ross recommends the Third Ear app, a catalog of stress-busting sound baths that you can listen to from anywhere.
+“Set up a comfy space with low light and a candle or incense and bathe in the sound,” Ross suggests.
 Or find an instrument you connect with and play this at home.
 “You don’t need to be musically inclined.
 It’s just about having time to yourself to enjoy whatever sounds you create.”

 In a similar vein, Fortes Mayer’s FreeMind app uses music to take listeners into a meditative state using the latest research around brain entrainment.
-“Research suggests that certain frequencies within music can affect the brain.
+“Research suggests that certain frequencies within the music can affect the brain.
 In particular, music frequencies in the alpha pattern can take the brain into an alpha state — one that is relaxed, present and mindful.”

-As well as using an app to tap into a Zen-like state, Fortes Mayer preaches the power of a playlist.
+As well as using an app to tap into a zen-like state, Fortes Mayer preaches the power of a playlist.
 He advocates creating a go-to playlist for stress on your phone and use it on the commute or before a testing work event or date.
 “Music is one of the only things we do that bring us into the present completely,” he says.
-“Set an intention for how you want to feel and ask the mind to use the music to get your there.”
+“Set an intention for how you want to feel and ask the mind to use the music to get you there.”

 And the answer to getting started lies with classical music.
-According to The Telegraph, music streaming service Deezer recently reported a 270 percent rise in streaming of its most popular classical playlist, with 43 percent of listeners under 35.
+According to The Telegraph, music streaming service Deezer recently reported a 270 percent rise in the streaming of its most popular classical playlist, with 43 percent of listeners under 35.